Posts Tagged ‘connecticut blue’

 When you factor in the embedded energy and the $500/ton price tag, I’m not sure Connecticut Blue is all that much better than just using recycled concrete/urbanite for a patio, but there’s no question the stacked flagstone makes a much nicer step.

-I like the Connecticut Blue in the hellstrip with the gold DG.
+I like the Connecticut Blue in the hellstrip with the gold path fines.
 We used blue path fines for the joints of the patio, and in retrospect it would have been better with the gold.
 The blue has a tendency to leave little gravelly bits on the stones, not nice for bare feet.

 And just to compare with the Connecticut Blue in path fines, a photo of recycled concrete/urbanite in path fines from a different project, the closest comparison I have.